nanguoyu/SemiFlow/README.md

 ## News!

+> Jan 24, 2022.
+SemiFlow supports converting models from SemiFlow to [ONNX](https://onnx.ai/)

 > July 21, 2021.
-SemiFlow is going to support **Distributed deep learning**.
+SemiFlow is now supporting **Distributed deep learning**.
 The first
 > parallel solution is Parameter Sever.

 > July 2021.
 We are introducing **model.save** and **model.load** !